HazmanNaim/IBM-Data-Science-Professional-Certificate/09.Machine Learning with Python/Note/Note.md

 Note: There are some errors in the values provided in the transcript, which are mentioned in the transcript itself but will be updated in the next version.

-2.3 Model Evaluation in Regression Models
+## 2.3 Model Evaluation in Regression Models
 ### Introduction:
 Model evaluation is an essential step in regression to assess the accuracy of the model's predictions for unknown cases.
 Two common evaluation approaches are:
 1. Train and Test on the Same Dataset: The model is trained on the entire dataset, and then a portion of the same dataset is used for testing to calculate accuracy.
 It tends to have high training accuracy but low out-of-sample accuracy, which may lead to overfitting.
 2. Train/Test Split: The dataset is split into training and testing sets, which are mutually exclusive.
 The model is trained on the training set, and accuracy is evaluated on the testing set.
 This approach provides more realistic out-of-sample accuracy.

 ### Metrics for Accuracy:
-The simplest metric for accuracy is to compare the actual values (y) with the predicted values (y_hat) for the testing set.
+The simplest metric for accuracy is to compare the actual values (y) with the predicted values $(y_hat)$ for the testing set.
 The error of the model is calculated as the average difference between predicted and actual values for all rows.

 ### Train and Test on the Same Dataset:
 - Training accuracy: The percentage of correct predictions the model makes using the test dataset (same dataset).
 A high training accuracy may indicate overfitting, where the model captures noise and lacks generalization.